intelligentgraphics/OpenConfiguration/README.md

 ## Non-Goals

-OC is NOT a graphical exchange format like FBX or glTF containing plenty of obscure features to be written and read by modeling programs like Blender.
+OC is NOT a graphical exchange format like FBX or glTF containing plenty of obscure features to be written and red by modeling programs like Blender.

 ## History

+**OpenConfiguration 1.2.5**

+- Script: Technical Version added, to implement version checks
+- Scene: Source (introduced in 1.2) removed again.
+Use ConfigurationLink instead - BREAKING CHANGE
+- Scene: ComProducts added
+- Commercial: Quantity and Products added

 **OpenConfiguration 1.2**